Plot and Story Structure: The Art of Plot Arc

-In each of the types of external conflict we just went over, the primary opposition comes from outside of the characters.
+In each of type of external conflict we just covered, the primary opposition comes from outside of the characters.
 To create internal conflict, your characters are going to become their own enemies, forced to contend with opposing aspects of their mental, emotional, and spiritual selves.
 In order for internal conflict (person vs. self) to work, a character must be driven in two opposing directions while attempting to make a major decision.

 Sources of internal conflict frequently involve a character’s: